-15.46 Policies SLC1 to SLC4 support the National Planning Policy Framework's chapter 8 and Wigan's Local Plan Core Strategy strategic policies CP1 - Health and Wellbeing, CP2 - Protection and Enhancement of Open Space, and CP3 - Enhancement of Community Facilities.

-15.47 Policies SLC1 and SLC2 specifically cover Ashfield Park and the proposed new community park at Southlands Rec and are designed to enhance the current provision for the benefit of the wider community in the village in line with Wigan Council's policies and playing field strategy.
-They also support the National Planning Policy Framework's chapter 8.

-15.48 The 2015 Neighbourhood Plan survey showed that 73% of respondents strongly agreed or agreed that Standish centre needs a new park, with only 6% disagreeing or strongly disagreeing.
-Also, the consultation on Southlands Rec showed that 83% of respondents believed Southlands Rec should become a new community park.

-15.49 Policy SLC3 seeks to enhance other sporting, recreational and leisure opportunities within the Standish Neighbourhood Area whilst Policy SLC.4 aims to protect and enhance community facilities.
+- 15.47 Policies SLC1 to SLC4 support the National Planning Policy Framework's chapter 8 and Wigan's Local Plan Core Strategy strategic policies CP1 Health and Wellbeing, CP2 Protection and Enhancement of Open Space, and CP3 Enhancement of Community Facilities. - 15.48 Policies SLC1 and SLC2 specifically cover Ashfield Park and the proposed new community park at Southlands Rec and are designed to enhance the current provision for the benefit of the wider community in the village in line with Wigan Council's policies and playing field strategy.
+They also support the National Planning Policy Framework's chapter 8. - 15.49 The 2015 Neighbourhood Plan survey showed that 73% of respondents strongly agreed or agreed that Standish centre needs a new park, with only 6% disagreeing or strongly disagreeing.
+Also, the consultation on Southlands Rec showed that 83% of respondents believed Southlands Rec should become a new community park. - 15.50 Policy SLC3 seeks to enhance other sporting, recreational and leisure opportunities within the Standish Neighbourhood Area whilst Policy SLC4 aims to protect and enhance community facilities.

-15.50 All these policies are designed to give people more opportunities to participate in community life and to improve the health and wellbeing of the residents and visitors.

-15.51 Policy R1 is in keeping with the National Planning Policy Framework chapter 14 and local policy, and contributes to the sustainability of the village through the provision of solar renewable energy.

-15.52 This proposal will assist in enhancing the biodiversity of the Gidlow Tip area and reclamation of that land through restoration to greenfield and /or woodland after a stipulated time period from a contribution from the finance generated, and should benefit the wider community and plant/wildlife biodiversity.

-15.53 This policy would add to Standish's contribution to clean, renewable energy and improve the ecology of a former industrial site.

-15.54 The policy is in keeping with Policy CP 13 (low carbon) of Wigan Council's Local Plan Core Strategy and EN4 of Wigan's draft Allocations and Development Management Local Plan as a site for land reclamation and renewal.
+- 15.51 All these policies are designed to give people more opportunities to participate in community life and to improve the health and wellbeing of the residents and visitors. - 15.52 Policy R1 is in keeping with the National Planning Policy Framework chapter 14 and local planning policy and contributes to the sustainability of the village through the provision of solar renewable energy. - 15.53 This policy would add to Standish's contribution to clean, renewable energy and improve the ecology of a former industrial site.
+The policy is in keeping with Policy CP 13 (low carbon) of Wigan Council's Local Plan Core Strategy and EN4 of Wigan's draft Allocations and Development Management Local Plan as a site for land reclamation and renewal.
 Lancashire Wildlife Trust also believes appropriate renewable projects can have a positive influence on biodiversity.